-Badminton is a game in which you struggle hard to get stamina better than a football player hands stronger than a volleyball smasher, core strength more than a basketball player, wrists stronger than a squash player & agility higher than a table tennis player.
-It is a fun and exciting sport to pick up if you’re looking for an activity that boosts your physical, mental, and social aspects of health.
-Below we will explain 7 benefits why you should start playing Badminton right now:
+Badminton is a game in which you struggle hard to develop stamina comparable to that of a football player, hands stronger than a volleyball smasher, core strength greater than a basketball player, wrists stronger than a squash player & agility higher than a table tennis player.
+These are all examples of other sports, and badminton’s physical demands and benefits are comparable to these other sports at recreational levels.
+It is a fun and exciting sport to pick up if you’re looking for an activity that boosts your physical, mental, and social well-being.

 1. Physical fitness, building physique and weight loss